 How To Conduct A Business Meeting

 The success of a business meeting is determined how prepared one is for the meeting.
 Most pastors and organizations desire to have smooth transition between items discussed or voted on.
 Having a Robert’s Rules of Order is nice to have on hand but it is not necessary to conduct a successful business meeting.
-Printable Version Link is at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Listed below is an outline that most churches and organizations use for their business meetings.
 It is a simple outline that can be used with any type of meeting, big or small.
 It is good to also prepare an agenda outline for all members.
 A sample is provided at the end of this article.